Bulking Season - What's a Healthy Bulking Diet Plan?

 To Gain Muscle, You Must Consume More Calories Than Your Body Expends.

 To Lose Fat, You Must Consume Fewer Calories Than Your Body Expends.

 That is it.

-Although there are many factors that can influence short-term growth or loss, in the long run, this is the only sustainable way to consistently change the composition of your body.
+Although there are many factors that can influence short-term growth or loss, in the long run, this is the only sustainable way to change the composition of your body consistently.
 This means that, unfortunately, you cannot lose weight/fat and build muscle at the same time.
 There are those with odd exceptions.